 Meet at Heathrow and overnight direct flight to Bangkok with Thai Airways or Eva Air.
 If you live in a different country, you can meet the group in Bangkok on Day 2, we will pick you up at the airport

 Pick up Bangkok airport and transfer in air-conditioned private minibus to Ban Pra Nond, a centrally-located boutique inn.
 Time to relax, then a stroll through the local area for a welcome dinner.

 Day 3: B L

-Morning boat trip and introductory cooking lesson.
+Morning boat trip and introductory cooking lesson at a waterside cooking school.
 Time to relax in the afternoon.
 Evening visit around Chinatown.